-For the trip we need small, lightweight camping kit that’s capable of being used daily but provides us with some comfort at the end of a long day in the saddle.
+For the trip I need small, lightweight camping kit that’s capable of being used daily but provides me with some comfort at the end of a long day in the saddle.

 There are so many options available today which makes choosing really difficult.

-Fortunately we have a really good camping shop in Ipswich that were able to help us with the choice.
-Action Outdoors were happy to put a number of tents up in the shop for us to try out and had a great selection of sleeping bags and mattresses that we tested in store.
+Fortunately there is a really good camping shop in Ipswich that were able to help me with the choice.
+Action Outdoors were happy to put a number of tents up in the shop for me to try out and had a great selection of sleeping bags and mattresses that I tested in store.

 The best option was the Exped SynMat UL LW inflatable mattress.
 This thing is tiny packed but inflates easily and quickly using the included inflation bag.

-We both got a free extra ground sheet to put under the tents even though they both have built in ground sheets.
+I got a free extra ground sheet to put under the tent even though it has a built in ground sheet.
 This will give extra protection for the trip.

-So total pack size is nice and small and as light weight as we could hope for without costing the earth.
+So total pack size is nice and small and as light weight as I could hope for without costing the earth.

-For cooking we’ll both be using our existing Trangia stoves.
-We both like them for their lightweight compact design and their ability to work in almost any condition.
+For cooking I’ll be using my existing Trangia stove.
+I like them for their lightweight compact design and their ability to work in almost any condition.
 I’ve used mine extensively over the years and it’s never let me down.